 The industry analysts quoted above touch on two different aspects of analytics impact on business competitiveness: 1) executing better and 2) finding new sources of revenue.

 Improving execution of existing processes tends to be a lower risk effort that can also bear speedy results.
 This might include getting a better view of your supply chain, or improving manufacturing operations.
 It can also include getting a better understanding of your customers and their behavior.
 Improving your existing business operations is a great way to get started since you’re leveraging what you know already works, and allows you to make it work better.
-Here’s a great example of how we took our manufacturing to the next level by leveraging smart analytics.

 Improving your existing business operations is a great way to get started.